Waiting for Guffman

-Waiting for Guffman is a 1996 American mockumentary comedy film and cult classic written by Christopher Guest and Eugene Levy, and directed by Guest.
-The film's ensemble cast includes Guest, Levy, Catherine O'Hara, Fred Willard, and Parker Posey.
+Waiting for Guffman is a 1996 American mockumentary comedy film written by Christopher Guest and Eugene Levy, and directed by Guest.
+The film's ensemble cast includes Guest, Levy, Catherine O'Hara, Fred Willard, Bob Balaban and Parker Posey.

 The film's title is a reference to Samuel Beckett's play Waiting for Godot.
 As in the other mockumentary films created by Guest, the majority of the dialogue was improvised (based on Guest and Levy's story).
 Because the film is about the production of a stage musical, it contains several original musical numbers written by Guest, Michael McKean, and Harry Shearer.

-Waiting for Guffman has been recognized as one of "The 100 Best Movies of All Time".

 Plot

-In the fictional small town of Blaine, Missouri, a few residents prepare to put on a community theater production led by eccentric director Corky St. Clair.
+In the small city of Blaine, Missouri, a few residents prepare to put on a community theater production led by eccentric director Corky St. Clair.
 The show, a musical chronicling the town's history titled Red, White and Blaine, is to be performed as part of the town's 150th-anniversary celebration.

 Cast in the leads are Ron and Sheila Albertson, married travel agents who are also regular amateur performers; Libby Mae Brown, a perky Dairy Queen employee; Clifford Wooley, a "long time Blaineian" and retired taxidermist, who is Red, White and Blaine's narrator; Johnny Savage, a handsome and oblivious mechanic, whom Corky goes out of his way to get into the play; and Dr. Allan Pearl, a tragically square dentist determined to discover his inner entertainer.
 High-school teacher Lloyd Miller is the show's increasingly frustrated musical director.

 Corky has used connections from his "off-off-off-off-Broadway" past to invite Mort Guffman, a Broadway producer, to critique Red, White and Blaine.
 Corky leads the cast to believe that a positive review from Guffman could mean their show might go all the way to Broadway.

 The program itself is designed to musically retell the history of Blaine, whose founding father was a buffoon incapable of distinguishing the geography of middle Missouri from the Pacific coastline.
 The viewer also learns why the town obtusely refers to itself as "the stool capital of the United States."
 The music is a series of poorly performed songs such as "Nothing Ever Happens on Mars", a reference to the town's supposed visit by an unidentified flying object, and "Stool Boom".
-(The DVD contains "This Bulging River" and "Nothing Ever Happens in Blaine", which were edited from the cinema release.)

 Central to the film are Corky's stereotypically gay mannerisms.
 He supposedly has a wife called Bonnie, whom no one in Blaine has ever met or seen.
 He uses her to explain his habit of shopping for women's clothing and shoes.